SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 Create "**cat.js**" inside the "**handlers**" folder.

-The handler will be responsible for displaying the (html) form **or** parsing the data from it and add a new cat inside the **json** file:
+The handler will be responsible for displaying the (HTML) form **or** parsing the data from it and add a new cat inside the **json** file:

 First, include all needed libraries:

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-47.jpg" /]

-This time they are quite a lot but don't worry, we will use every one of them at a specific moment.
+This time they are quite a lot but do not worry, we will use every one of them at a specific moment.

 Feel free to check the official **Node documentation** to understand what each module does.